ebi-ait/hca-ebi-dev-team/scripts/programmatic_submissions/README.md

 This document will be coupled with a set of python notebooks, which will show examples of how to interact with the data.

+## Terminology
+- HCA: Human Cell Atlas
+- DCP: Data Coordination Platform
+- Project: In the context of the HCA DCP Ingest Platform, the term `project` may have one of 2 meanings:
+  1. When referring to metadata, the JSON file that contains the metadata about a project
+  2. When referring to a submission/dataset, these 3 terms can be used interchangeably.
+Used to describe the

 ## Understanding the metadata schema

 The metadata schema is the staple of how data is interpreted in the system; it defines the content, validation rules and